 Hiding locations – A wall safe is normally installed between the studs that make up the wall.
 Since every room in your home has at least one wall, there are unlimited locations where they can be installed.
 Your ability to hide the safe will have a huge impact on the actual security that it provides.

 Normally, in movies, we find them installed behind picture frames, so guess where a burglar will look first.
 The method of concealment must give the casual observer the impression that the object in question is solid and permanent.
-Anything that can be moved and checked probably will be …so painting or wall hung mirrors are out.
+Anything that can be moved and checked probably will be …so paintings or wall hung mirrors are out.

 Instead of picture frame, how about using a built in bookcase with a spring-loaded access panel, or how about the back of a broom cupboard concealed by a removable wall section.
 These two suggestions may ad a few hundred dollars to the installation cost, but they will increase the actual protection offered a thousand fold.
 You are only limited by your imagination.